 Knowing this, intelligent business organizations have already planned by creating crisis teams, designating spokespersons, and training those who will speak for the organization.
 Those organizations know that too much is at stake during a real crisis to educate frontline team members and expect them to perform optimally.

 Yet, experience teaches that far too many companies tempt fate by ignoring pragmatic advice.
 The Institute for Crisis Management reports that when 1,500 corporations, nonprofits, and government agencies were surveyed about their preparedness to deal with a crisis, 76 percent had no formal crisis management plan, and 72 percent had no designated Crisis Response Team.
 Nearly 60 percent had never conducted training for those on the front line dealing with a crisis.

 In this atmosphere, those who are unprepared may find themselves not only dealing with the immediate pandemic but also with long-term reputation management issues later.

 The Coronavirus/COVID-19 pandemic has spotlighted several crisis communication best practices that bear reiterating and immediately put in place: 1) Create a Crisis Team, if it’s not already in place; 2) Prioritize communication needs of your employees; 3) Communicate regularly with Customers.

 Goal: Business continuity.

-This small handful should coordinate and centralize all communication while setting the right tone with employees, vendors, customers – all stakeholders.
+This small handful should coordinate and centralize all communication while setting the right tone with employees, vendors, customers—all stakeholders.
 State, local, and federal government entities have designated such teams, and businesses need to do the same.
-Universities, school districts, businesses small and large are all now aware of the importance of such designated voices.
+Universities, school districts, and businesses large and small are all now aware of the importance of such designated voices.

 Prioritize Employee Needs